gambitproject/gambit/doc/formats.efg.rst

 + a text string, giving the name of the node
-+ a positive integer specifying the information set number
++ a positive integer specifying the event number
-+ (optional) the name of the information set and a list of actions at the information set with their corresponding probabilities
++ (optional) the name of the event and a list of actions at the event with their corresponding probabilities
 + a nonnegative integer specifying the outcome
 + (optional) the name of the outcome and the payoffs to each player for the outcome